BioinfoSupport/nf-amr/README.md

 # TODO:
- - add text results of CGE tools
  - allow missing file in the report
- - run plasmidfinder in all cases with default gram+ parameters
  - add sample sheet where we can force org_name
  - add multi-reporting (which include independant report)
+ - Use the out-dir in the